 Here are some points to take note of:

-Every credit card has a limit of up to how much money they will cover, usually for cars valued at up to $50,000 – $75,000 plus exclusions on the of cars that are covered.
-Exclusions can include antique automobiles; vans designed to carry more than 9 people; vehicles that have an open cargo bed, trucks, motorcycles, mopeds, motorbikes, limousines, recreational vehicles, and more.
+Every credit card has a limit of up to how much money they will cover, usually for cars valued at up to $50,000 – $75,000 plus exclusions on the cars that are covered.
+Exclusions can include antique automobiles, vans designed to carry more than 9 people, vehicles that have an open cargo bed, trucks, motorcycles, mopeds, motorbikes, limousines, recreational vehicles, and more.

-Some credit cards like the Sapphire Preferred offer primary coverage, which will pay even if you have other insurance coverage in place.
+Some credit cards like the Sapphire Preferred offer primary coverage, which will pay even if you have other insurance coverages in place.
 With most credit cards the coverage is secondary which will require you to first file a claim with any other available insurance.
 This may delay the process, plus, it can increase your premium on your insurance policy.